eddardd/WBTransport/README.md

 This repository contains the code used on the experiments of the paper:

 Eduardo F. Montesuma, Fred-Maurice Ngolè Mboula, "Wasserstein Barycenter Transport for Domain Adaptation", International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2021.
-(To appear)

 # Intuition
 ![alt text](./Figures/ex_wbt.png)